ekuvardin/SimpleEditor/Readme.md

 More commands
   I think that filling area can be done in parallel.(Parallel option is under construction and should be optimized)

-  To do this you should create concurrent canvas
+  To do this you should create concurrent model

     CN 20 4
     and fill area